Types of Financial Aid

 • Parents and legal guardians: Apply for a PLUS Loan through the Office of Federal Student Aid

-When the U.S. Department of Education denies a PLUS loan application, the dependent student may become eligible to borrow up to $4,000 in additional unsubsidized Stafford loan funds.
-This additional unsubsidized Stafford loan still earns interest during the student’s enrollment and cannot exceed the student’s cost of attendance minus all other aid (including other loans).
+When the U.S. Department of Education denies a PLUS loan application, the dependent student may become eligible to borrow up to $4,000 in additional Direct Unsubsidized loan funds.
+This additional Direct Unsubsidized Loan still earns interest during the student’s enrollment and cannot exceed the student’s cost of attendance minus all other aid (including other loans).

 Federal Work-Study Program (FWS)